 A Solution that Lasts

-The only effective solution to Tom’s tardiness problem and average performance is to clarify the expectations you have for him by communicating in a positive, clear, and direct manner what you expect of him, starting today.
+The only effective solution to Tom’s tardiness problem and average performance is to clarify the expectations you have for him by having positive, clear conversations, and candidly let him know what you expect of him, starting today.

 You could begin by saying to him, “Tom, starting today, there are three expectations that need to be in place,” and then list them specifically for him.
 For example:

-- Be on time to all future 8:00 a.m. project meetings.
+- Be on time for all future 8:00 a.m. project meetings.
 Your punctuality is critical to the value of these meetings.

 - Follow up with me next Friday with your top five actions for improving your performance with the project team, based on the feedback you received from your team members.